The Midwestern garden is starting to bloom! We’re building soil, watching for late freezes, and enjoying the flowering trees and shrubs.

 What To See in the April Garden

-- Perennials are shooting out of the ground here in zone 6.
+- Perennials are beginning to peek out of the ground here in zone 6.
 All that fresh, green foliage looks great after a winter of brown!

 - Daffodils are blooming!
 The bulb show is finally underway.
 We should see tulips blooming by the end of the month.